tensorflow/java/README.md

 While TensorFlow Java can be compiled for [multiple platforms](https://github.com/tensorflow/java/blob/master/tensorflow-core/pom.xml#L54), only binaries for the followings are being **supported and distributed** by this project:

-- `linux-x86_64`: Linux platforms on Intel chips
+- `linux-x86_64`: Linux platforms on Intel/AMD chips
-- `linux-x86_64-gpu`: Linux platforms on Intel chips with Cuda GPU support
+- `linux-x86_64-gpu`: Linux platforms on Intel/AMD chips with Cuda GPU support
-- `macosx-x86_64`: MacOS X platforms on Intel chips
+- `macosx-x86_64`: MacOS X platforms on Intel/AMD chips
 - `macosx-arm64`: MacOS X platforms on Apple Silicon chips
-- `windows-x86_64`: Windows platforms on Intel chips
+- `windows-x86_64`: Windows platforms on Intel/AMD chips

 For example, for building a JAR that uses TensorFlow and is targeted to be deployed only on Linux systems with no GPU support, you should add the following dependencies: